-- This amount is intended to cover all secondary and most tertiary care expenditure incurred.
+- This amount is intended to cover all secondary and most tertiary care expenditures incurred.

 - There is no cap on family size and age under the scheme, to ensure that nobody is left behind.

-- The cover will include pre and post hospitalisation expenses.
+- The cover will include pre and post-hospitalization expenses.
 It will also cover all pre-existing conditions.

-- 3 days of pre-hospitalisation and 15 days of post-hospitalisation like medicines and diagnostics are covered.
+- 3 days of pre-hospitalization and 15 days of post-hospitalization like medicines and diagnostics are covered.

 - Components of treatment covered under the scheme: